hm-seclab/open-brski/README.md

 idev_id = "00-D0-E5-F2-00-02"
 ```

+### Emulated Useage

+It's possible to see the workings of `open-brski` via a simulated IP-based pledge.
+Use `open-brski all` to start all services.
+Then trigger the `<registrar-agent-url>/init` endpoint to see the issuing of an example voucher.

 #### State of the art

 This reference implementation can create a voucher from a peusdo-masa, generate domain specific CA certificates from the registrar and generate a domain-valid LDEVID certificate for the pledge.